ttddli/stytch_offline_analytics/readme.md

    - Client can query data via a SQL endpoint
    - Client and subscribe dashboard from a BI system
    - Files can be delivered to client via email, ftp, etc..

+### Online observability and Data Quality Monitoring
-4. Apart from the SLA, Data quality, Alerting&Incident Response tool, we can use logs to develop our own data management system.
+Apart from the SLA, Data quality, Alerting&Incident Response tool, we can use predefined logs to develop our own data management system.
 For example:
-   - Data bricks provide a tool named Overwatch which generate tables for usage of jobs, clusters, and all other resources.
-   - Data bricks also provide API to share the status of its jobs and status.
-   - Pipeline can save status information into a DB, which can be used to analyze the status and performance of pipelines.
+   - Save **all pipeline logs** to a predefined table, which can be used for monitoring, lineage and data quality reporting.
+   - Below information can be stored into the table:
+     - Pipeline execution and completion time
+     - Row count for each run
+     - How many records got updated, inserted, deleted, etc..
+     - Any failures happened in the middle
+     - etc..
+   - Create a **DQ dashboard** to show:
+     - Status of each pipeline
+     - The percentage of job failure/success
+     - Row count trend
+     - Root cause analytics
+     - etc..
+   - Any other data observability systems (like DataDog, Monte Carlo) can also be used for this purpose.

 ## Trade-offs & Recommendations
 1. Data volume